 In addition to offers to customers made through municipal aggregation programs, ARES offer a variety of products directly to customers - some of which have a similar structure to the utility bundled service, while others vary significantly in structure.
-These include offers with pass-through capacity prices, "green" energy above the mandated RPS level (typically at a premium price), month-to-month variable pricing (frequently with an initial rate lower than utility service, but no guarantee of that lower price being maintained after an initial
+These include offers with pass-through capacity prices, "green" energy above the mandated RPS level (typically at a premium price), month-to-month variable pricing (frequently with an initial rate lower than utility service, but no guarantee of that lower price being maintained after an initial period), longer-term fixed prices, options to match prices in the future, options to extended contract terms, and

-106 "Potentially-eligible retail customer load" refers to the load of those customers eligible to take bundled service from the utility.
+^{108 &}quot;Potentially-eligible retail customer load" refers to the load of those customers eligible to take bundled service from the utility.

-107 Ameren Illinois's July 15, 2022 Load Forecast submitted to the IPA also contained three scenarios within its expected load forecast related to potential future changes in the level of switching due to municipal aggregation.
-These included a low scenario where no municipal aggregation load expiring in December 2022 or January 2023 comes back to Ameren Illinois default service; a mid scenario where half of that municipal aggregation load returns to Ameren Illinois default service (~1% change); and a high scenario where all of that municipal aggregation load returns to default service (~2% change).
+109 Ameren Illinois's July 15, 2022 Load Forecast submitted to the IPA also contained three scenarios within its expected load forecast related to potential future changes in the level of switching due to municipal aggregation.
+These included a low scenario where no municipal aggregation load expiring in December 2022 or January 2023 comes back to Ameren Illinois default service; a mid scenario where half of that municipal aggregation load returns to Ameren Illinois default service (~10% change); and a high scenario where all of that municipal aggregation load returns to default service (~20% change).
 The Agency is including the mid scenario for this plan as reflected in Figure 3-4) and those assumptions will be used for the Fall 2022 procurement.
 For the Spring 2023 procurement the March 15, 2023 will be used for actual procurement volumes and will reflect what has actually occurred in terms of the continuation of municipal aggregation contracts.

-period), longer-term fixed prices, options to match prices in the future, options to extended contract terms, and options to adjust prices retroactively.108 Individual customers who choose one of these other rate structures presumably have made an affirmative choice to take on those alternative services.
+options to adjust prices retroactively.
+110 Individual customers who choose one of these other rate structures presumably have made an affirmative choice to take on those alternative services.

 Although switching from default service to an ARES by individual customers has some impact on overall customer switching trends, Ameren Illinois and ComEd switching forecasts have been dominated by municipal aggregation.
 While the IPA recognizes that many ARES focus on individual residential switching, the IPA is not aware of a significant number of residential customers leaving default service to take ARES service outside of a municipal aggregation program.
-As shown in Table 3-2, this is currently the case because of the appreciable difference between the utility price to compare and representative ARES prices available to eligible utility customers.109 It appears that, currently, ARES fixed price offers for a 12-month term are higher than the respective utility summer rates and do not appear to offer savings or benefits to individual residential customers.110 It is reasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
+As shown in Table 3-2, this is currently the case because of the appreciable difference between the utility price to compare and representative ARES prices available to eligible utility customers.
+111 It appears that, currently, ARES fixed price offers for a 12-month term are higher than the respective utility summer rates and do not appear to offer savings or benefits to individual residential customers.
+112 It is reasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
 The ARES offer currently applicable to MidAmerican's service territory is a variable rate which is not comparable to the utility's price.